Backist/Backist/README.md

 # About Me #
-👋 Hi, I’m Alvaro, future full stack developer
+👋 Hi, I’m Alvaro, im 16 and i like to code everywhere improving anything.
 - Actually, im learning JS, HTML and CSS
 - Python dev mainly :)
 - Too, im studying to become a professional music.